Mohit01112/datalens/README.md

            └── Checkbox
 ```

-Filtering the dataset updates the analysis context accordingly.
+Applying filters updates the analysis context accordingly.

 ---

 ## 📌 KPI Generation

-DataLens can automatically identify useful KPI calculations such as:
+DataLens can identify useful KPI calculations such as:

 ```text
 Count